RCRamsey/trees4uucl/README.md

 ## Part III.
 Proposed Visuals
 App Map Layer with color coded system for maintenance and priority of action
-    - SVG with tree in it colored accordingly
+    - SVG with tree in it colored accordingly (work in coolors for accessible colors)
         - red = high priority
         - orange = medium priority
         - yellow = low priority